apify/apify-docs/docs/proxy/datacenter_proxy.md

 ---
 title: Datacenter proxy
-description: Documentation of Apify Proxy that enables anonymization of access to websites and IP rotation.
+description: Learn how to reduce blocking when web scraping using IP address rotation.
+See proxy parameters and learn to implement Apify Proxy in an application.
 menuWeight: 7.3
 paths:
     - proxy/datacenter-proxy